-The bill makes it a crime to unlawfully abandon an at-risk person.
-The intentional desertion of an at-risk person in a manner that endangers the safety of that person constitutes unlawful abandonment.
+At-risk persons - unlawful abandonment - false imprisonment - appropriation.
+The act makes it a crime to unlawfully abandon an at-risk person.
+The intentional and unreasonable desertion of an at-risk person in a manner that endangers the safety of that person constitutes unlawful abandonment.
 Unlawful abandonment is a class 1 misdemeanor.

-The bill creates the crime of false imprisonment of an at-risk person if:
+The act creates the crime of false imprisonment of an at-risk person if:

-- A person confines or detains an at-risk person in a locked or barricaded room under circumstances that cause bodily injury or serious emotional distress; and
+- The person knowingly confines or detains an at-risk person in a locked or barricaded room or other space; and

 - Such confinement or detention was part of a continued pattern of cruel punishment or unreasonable isolation or confinement of the at-risk person; or

-To comply with the statutorily-required prison costs of the bill, the bill appropriates:
+To comply with the statutorily-required prison costs of the act, the act appropriates:

 - For the 2019-20 state fiscal year, $110,652 from the capital construction fund to the corrections expansion reserve fund;